Enter to win a $5,000 scholarship.

 Every year, high school graduates walk away from billions of dollars—as much as $3.75 billion in 2021—in free federal grant money that could help pay for college.
 Why?
 Because they don’t fill out the Free Application for Federal Student Aid, aka the FAFSA.

-With just over 100 questions and the need to provide financial information for both you and your parents, the FAFSA can seem daunting.
-But it actually only takes less than an hour to complete, and failing to file it can mean losing out on free money.
-Freddy Burciaga, Dean of Student Retention & Completion at Trinidad State College in Colorado, shares a few tips to help you get started:
+The FAFSA has a reputation for being daunting, but recent improvements have made it easier than ever.
+The streamlined form now clocks in at just under 40 questions—down from 108—which means it will take even less time to complete.
+Plus, failing to file it can mean losing out on free money.
+Freddy Burciaga, Dean of Student Retention & Completion at Trinidad State College in Colorado, shares a few tips to help you get started.

 The first step in finding out what financial aid you qualify for is the FAFSA.
 It’s an opportunity for a student to receive financial funding to pay toward college.
 Even if you don’t think you are eligible you should fill it out because most people qualify for some financial aid.